fl0mb/fl0mb.github.io/content/posts/tekton/index.md

 The value of said header does apparently not matter.
 To be sure we can just set it for all requests regardless of the HTTP method being used.
 Other than that there were no restrictions.

 **To summarize, if someone adhered to best practices and restricted network access to the Kubernetes API server but has a Tekton dashboard exposed to the internet, we can use its proxy to gain almost unrestricted access to the API server again.
-Additionally we can either bring our "own" credentials or act with whatever privileges the `tekton-dashboard` service account has.**
+Additionally, we can either bring our "own" credentials or act with whatever privileges the `tekton-dashboard` service account has.**

-For convenience I [patched](https://github.com/fl0mb/kubernetes) `kubectl` to add the `Tekton-Client` header and to allow authenticating when using unencrypted HTTP.
+For convenience, I [patched](https://github.com/fl0mb/kubernetes) `kubectl` to add the `Tekton-Client` header and to allow authenticating when using unencrypted HTTP.
 Now we can either use the privileges of the `tekton-dashboard` service account:

 ![](whoami.png)